-Ex-post monitoring adopts the same within-year propagation (Eqs.
-26–38).
+Ex-post monitoring adopts the same within-year propagation Eqs.
+(34) – (46).
 Uncertainty is presented per calendar year and for multi-year means via Eq.
-(39); it is not aggregated linearly across years.
+(47); it is not aggregated linearly across years.

 Estimating Uncertainty from Baseline Average

 All steps described in the previous subsections must be run in their entirety for every year of the historical reference period.
-Once the standard error for emissions from fires in all years of the historical reference period has been calculated, the standard error of the baseline average is calculated using equation (42) below:
+Once the standard error for emissions from fires in all years of the historical reference period has been calculated, the standard error of the baseline average is calculated using equation (47) below: